-Of course, many of these shower heads are also helpful for handicapped adults to have in their bathrooms.
-They’re also great to use in conjunction with other bathroom aid products like non-slip bath mats, shower chairs, hand rails, and more.
+Of course, many of these shower heads are also helpful for handicapped or disabled adults to have in their showers.
+They’re also great to use in conjunction with other safe bathroom accessories like non-slip bath mats, shower chairs, hand rails, and more.
 Bathing can be a dangerous experience as we get older, so having any sort of help in the shower is recommended.

 Below are a few more shower heads that are specifically made for handicapped adults.
 Take a look and see if one would work for you.

-LORDEAR Luxury Large High Pressure 8 Setting Water Flexible Removable Rain Message Detachable Handheld Shower Head Set with Holder, 3.5" Shower Head with 60'' Stainless Steel Hose, Chrome Finish
+LORDEAR Luxury Large High Pressure 6 Setting Water Flexible Removable Rain Message Detachable Handheld Shower Head Set with Holder, 3.5" Shower Head with 60'' Stainless Steel Hose, Chrome Finish

 The main advantage of this shower head is that its face is much larger than others on this list, coming in at 6 inches wide.
 That kind of dispersion provides a very luxurious experience for the user, and also speeds up the process of cleaning a bit.
 This is particularly beneficial for caretakers who have to bathe their elderly patients, as it's more comprehensive than other shower heads.

 Hydroluxe Full-Chrome 24 Function Ultra-Luxury 3-way 2 in 1 Shower-Head /Handheld-Shower Combo